isonium/CloudAtCost-Wallet/README.md

 1) CloudAtClost.com and Swivel.run use the same software.
 2) Renaming cac.py to swivel.py allows you to export from swivel.
 3) The config file, if used, must be named swi-config.csv.

+Bitcoin pricing option:
+You can download real-time coinbase pro USD Bitcoin pricing by initializig the download (No coinbase account needed.) by running ./cac.py -init-cbp

+This will download the historical data (it can take 20 to 30 minutes) and then will keep it updated automatically from then on.